 Second, goats are ruminants, which most of us have had zero experience with.
 Ruminants have four stomachs, and that kind of changes everything we think we know about mammals.
 The rumen is a finicky thing and far easier to upset than a single stomach.

 Finally, most research on goats that was done prior to this century was only done on the genetics.
 We knew very little about goat nutrition or parasites until the early part of this century.
-Unfortunately, a lot of that old information from 20 or more years ago is still alive and well on the Internet, which leads to a ton of confusion when people are trying to learn about goats.
+Unfortunately, a lot of that old information from 20 or more years ago is still alive and well on the Internet, which leads to a ton of confusion when people are trying to learn how to raise goats.

 There are more than 450 articles on this site, and 120 of them are about goats, so feel free to browse by clicking on “goats” from the drop-down index menu on the right.
 Or you can get started with these posts that contains answers to the most common questions I receive.